 The park has partnered with the University of Tennessee to create tools to allow visitors to explore the environment and the species in the park.
 The tools use analytical models to predict where each species "live" in the park.
 These predictions are based on observations made during ongoing resource monitoring as well as research studies conducted by scientists from all over the world.
 The model analyzes the location of observations in tandem with the characteristics of the habitat, including terrain, slope, forests type, geology, elevation, temperature, and sun exposure.
 Through our wealth of species observation data as well as what we known about the park's environment, the computer model is able to predict where a species is likely to live in the park.
 As the datasets continues to grow, these predictions will continue to become better and better.

 In terms of weather, the park's abundant rainfall and high summertime humidity provide excellent growing conditions.
-In the Smokies, the average annual rainfall varies from approximately 55 inches in the valleys to over 85 inches on some peaks-more than anywhere else in the country except the Pacific Northwest.
-During wet years, over eight feet of rain falls in the high country.
+In the Smokies, the average annual rainfall varies from approximately 55 inches in the valleys to over 85 inches on some peaks.
 The relative humidity in the park during the growing season is about twice that of the Rocky Mountain region.